Reading: Psalm 119

 In times like this, we need certainty.
 This world can’t offer us certainty, but God’s word can.
 Isaiah reminds us of the permanence of God’s word.
 “The grass withers and the flowers fall, but the word of our God endures forever” (Isaiah 40:8).

 Jesus offers us the same assurance.
 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven” (Matthew 5:17-19).

 Jesus fully endorsed a reverence for God’s holy word.
 This is the reverence that we see expressed here in Psalm 119.
 We can place our trust in God’s word because it’s not changing with the times.
 It stands eternal.
+Good and evil continue as they always have.
+They war against each other.
 In uncertain times, we need God’s word in our minds and on our lips more than ever.
 May this be our prayer: Never take your word of truth from my mouth, for I have put my hope in your laws.

 Response: Father God, help me grow in my love for your word.
 Help me to read, meditate and apply it to my daily life.
 I reach out for your commands, which I love, that I may meditate on your decrees.
 Amen.

 Your Turn: Are you spending time daily in God’s word?
 How has meditating on God’s word helped you?

 * New International Version, Copyright ©1973, 1978, 1984, 2011 by Biblica